Samuel Morse: Painting

 The House of Representatives failed to draw a crowd when exhibited in New York City in 1823.
 By contrast, John Trumbull's Declaration of Independence had won popular acclaim a few years earlier.
 Viewers may have felt that the architecture of The House of Representatives overshadows the individuals, making it hard to appreciate the drama of what was happening.
 Morse was honored to paint the Marquis de Lafayette, the leading French supporter of the American Revolution.
 He felt compelled to paint a grand portrait of the man who helped to establish a free and independent America.
 He features Lafayette against a magnificent sunset.
 He has positioned Lafayette to the right of three pedestals: one has a bust of Benjamin Franklin, another of George Washington, and the third seems reserved for Lafayette.
 A peaceful woodland landscape below him symbolized American tranquility and prosperity as it approached the age of fifty.
 The developing friendship between Morse and Lafayette and their discussions of the Revolutionary War affected the artist after his return to New York City.

 In 1826, he helped found the National Academy of Design in New York City.
 He served as the academy's president from 1826 to 1845 and again from 1861 to 1862.
+Forty-nine of his paintings were exhibited there.
 From 1830 to 1832, Morse traveled and studied in Europe to improve his painting skills, visiting Italy, Switzerland, and France.
 During his time in Paris, he developed a friendship with the writer James Fenimore Cooper.
 As a project, he painted miniature copies of 38 of the Louvre's famous paintings on a single canvas (6 ft. x 9 ft), which he entitled The Gallery of the Louvre.
 He completed the work upon his return to the United States.

 In 1832, after his return to the United States, Morse was appointed professor of painting and sculpture at the University of the City of New York, now New York University.
+This was the first such professorship in the United States.
 On a subsequent visit to Paris in 1839, Morse met Louis Daguerre.
 He became interested in the latter's daguerreotype—the first practical means of photography.
 Morse wrote a letter to the New York Observer describing the invention, which was published widely in the American press and provided broad awareness of the new technology.
 Mathew Brady, one of the earliest photographers in American history, famous for his depictions of the Civil War, initially studied under Morse and later took photographs of him.

 Some of Morse's paintings and sculptures are on display at his Locust Grove estate in Poughkeepsie, New York.